threatcode/docker-images/README.md

 ## threatcode/build

-This container is used internally by the Parrot Build Platform to test and build the distro packages.
+This container is used internally by the ThreatCode Build Platform to test and build the distro packages.

 Even if it is not meant to be used directly by users, it contains all the tools to work on debian packaging and properly test package builds in clean and disposable environments.